-The Campo Felice fault has an almost continuously exposed sharp fault scarp ~ 3-4-m-high on 553 average, up to 15 m in some areas (e.g., Fig. 7a), locally undulated along-strike (Figs. 4-5).
-The fault 554 555 core decorates the fault scarp for several kilometres and mainly consists of cataclasites (~ 0-40 cm in thickness) and crush fault breccias (50-cm to 2 m in thickness).
-The latter are cut by calcite veins and 556 several sub-vertical secondary faults dipping both synthetically and antithetically with the master 557 fault and controlling the heterogeneous distribution of the different structural units forming the 558 559 footwall damage zones (Fig. 3b-e).
-In particular, Highly fractured and fractured rock volumes are 560 spatially associated with secondary faults.
-In these domains, most of the fractures are spaced < 3 cm 561 and 3-10 cm apart and steeply dipping, with orientation consistent with the one of the secondary faults and with the ongoing NE-SW oriented Pleistocene regional extension (Ferrarrini et al., 2015; 562 563 Lavecchia et al., 1994).
-The fault is composed of numerous segments arranged in én-echelon stepover zones, where the fault core is wider (i.e., up to 15-m-thick) and fracture intensity strongly 564 increases, thus favoring the infiltration of meteoric waters and the development of stylolites and S-C 565 like structures (Figs. 3a, 6c-d, 7e).
-Such structural features were also observed in other large-566 displacement normal faults in the central Apennines (e.g., San Benedetto-Gioia dei Marsi fault 567 segment, Agosta and Aydin, 2006; Campo Imperatore fault system, Fondriest et al., 2020; Demurtas et al., 2016) although these faults have wider fault cores (i.e., 1 to 40 m thick) and damage zones (up to several hundred meters thick).
+Properties Campo Felice fault Cama fault Along-strike length ~6 km ~3 km Fault scarp height ~4 m, up to 15 m max.
+2 m Max. geological throw 1050 (425 m of possible overestimation) ~100 m Throw rates ~1 mm/yr 0.2 mm/yr Damage zone thickness >400 m ~40 m Core thickness ~40 cm, up to 15 m Almost absent Secondary faults Tens to hundreds in both core and damage zone not found Veins Tens to hundreds in both core and damage zone Close to the fault scarp and thick <5 mm Slip zones microstructures Cataclasite to Ultra-Cataclasite Crush breccia to cataclasite Deformation mechanisms Cataclasis and pressure- solution Cataclasis and pressure- solution in thickness).
+The latter are cut by calcite veins and several sub-vertical secondary faults dipping both synthetically and antithetically with the master fault and controlling the heterogeneous distribution of the different structural units forming the footwall damage zones (Fig. 3b-e).
+In particular, Highly fractured and fractured rock volumes are spatially associated with secondary faults.
+In these domains, most of the fractures are spaced <3 cm and 3-10 cm apart and steeply dipping, with orientation consistent with the one of the secondary faults and with the ongoing NE-SW oriented Pleistocene regional extension (Ferrarrini et al., 2015; Lavecchia et al., 1994).
+The fault is composed of numerous segments arranged in én-echelon step-over zones, where the fault core is wider (i.e., up to 15-m-thick) and fracture intensity strongly increases, thus favoring the infiltration of meteoric waters and the development of stylolites and S-C like structures (Fig. 3a, 6c-d, 7e).
+Such structural features were also observed in other large-displacement normal faults in the central Apennines (e.g., San Benedetto-Gioia dei Marsi fault segment, Agosta and Aydin, 2006; Campo Imperatore fault system, Fondriest et al., 2020; Demurtas et al., 2016) although these faults have wider fault cores (i.e., 1-40 m thick) and damage zones (up to several hundred meters thick).

-Instead, the architecture of the Cama fault is less structurally developed compared with the one 571 of Camo Felice fault.
-The fault scarp is discontinuous and crops out only in the middle and southern 572 sectors, with maximum height of ~ 2 m.
-The fault core is almost absent, except close to the south-573 574 eastern tip, where it consists of mosaic fault breccias (Woodcock and Mort, 2008) and the damage zone is < 40-m-thick and not affected by secondary faults (Fig. 6).
-Extensional fractures are usually 575 spaced > 10 cm apart, except in few areas close to the master fault, where they are spaced < 3 cm 576 577 apart and conjugated themselves (Fig. 6) with orientation consistent with the Pleistocene extensional 578 phase.
-These architectural features are typical of immature/incipient or small-displacement faults (Faulkner et al., 2011; Savage and Brodsky, 2011; Mayolle et al., 2019) and would be consistent with 579 580 the ~ 100 m of maximum geological throw (cross-section B-B'; Fig. 2d) and low Quaternary throw rates estimated (0.2 mm/yr; Salvi et al., 2003).
-581
+Instead, the architecture of the Cama fault is less structurally developed compared with the one of Camo Felice fault.
+The fault scarp is discontinuous and crops out only in the middle and southern sectors, with maximum height of $\sim 2$ m.
+The fault core is almost absent, except close to the south-eastern tip, where it consists of mosaic fault breccias (Woodcock and Mort, 2008) and the damage zone is < 40-m-thick and not affected by secondary faults (Fig. 6).
+Extensional fractures are usually spaced >10 cm apart, except in few areas close to the master fault, where they are spaced <3 cm apart and conjugated themselves (Fig. 6) with orientation consistent with the Pleistocene extensional phase.
+These architectural features are typical of immature/incipient or small-displacement faults (Faulkner et al., 2011; Savage and Brodsky, 2011; Mayolle et al., 2019) and would be consistent with the $\sim$ 100 m of maximum geological throw (cross-section B-B'; Fig. 2d) and low Quaternary throw rates estimated (0.2 mm/yr; Salvi et al., 2003).